We need more disruptive, innovative spaces to encourage innovation and creativity in city government.

-Cincinnati needs more disruptive, innovative spaces to encourage innovation and creativity in government.
-Over the past decade, we have made great strides in modernizing and innovating our public services.
-However, we still have a long way to go.
+Over the last 10 years, we have made great strides to modernize and innovate our public services.
+But we still have a long way to go.
 If our government does not continue to innovate, it becomes stagnant.
-And if we are stagnant, our government cannot serve everyone.
+When government is stagnant, it is unable to effectively serve everyone.

 - Creatively engage constituents to redesign public services to better serve them